A Guide to Online Auctions in Calgary

 Reputable auction sites require registration before you can bid.
 You’ll need to set up an account with your real name, email address, and usually some other identifying information.
 Many people prefer to use a separate email address solely for auction registration.

 The auction itself is usually simple and straightforward.
 Each lot will have a predetermined time limit.
 During that period, participants try to outbid one another.
 The highest bid at the end of the auction’s time period wins the item.
-Typically, soon after the auction closes, the buyer and seller will communicate via email to arrange payment and delivery.
+Typically, the buyer and seller will communicate via email soon after the auction closes to arrange payment and delivery.

 Internet Auctions are typically divided into two categories: